AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/4_setup.md

 This completes the pre-course `GitHub` setup.

-## Terraform HCL (continued)
+## HCP Terraform (continued)

-Back to [Terraform HCL](https://app.terraform.io), we'll configure several workspaces for the course which will also grant permission for `Terraform HCL` to access your `Github` repository.
+Back to [HCP Terraform](https://app.terraform.io), we'll configure several workspaces for the course which will also grant permission for `HCP Terraform` to access your `Github` repository.

 ### Create workspaces